 This research endeavors to comprehensively understand the intricate mechanisms behind fouling, with a specific focus on the paramount role of operational temperature.
-By placing emphasis on kinetic modeling, the primary objective is to quantify and model how variations in temperature directly impact coke formation.
+By emphasizing kinetic modeling, the primary objective is to quantify and model how temperature variations directly impact coke formation.
 This investigation will be pivotal for accurate predictions and precise modeling of fouling.
 Developing robust analytical, statistical, or mathematical methodologies stands as a crucial step toward effectively estimating and comparing fouling risks arising from varying operational temperatures.